logichen/UCI-CIFAR-100/README.md

 Fisrt, you need to train EfficientNet-B3 with default parameters.
 Usually the best result can achieve an accuracy of over 79%.
 Choose the best model in test accuracy.
 Then you can retrain the EfficientNet-B3 with the refined labels of the previous best model.
 After the second training of EfficientNet-B3, it can achieve an accuracy of over 80%.
 Now you can train EfficientNet-B0 with the refined labels of EfficientNet-B3, and finally train EfficientNet-ex with the refined labels of EfficientNet-B0.
+We also test a smaller model named EfficientNet-exx with the refined labels of EfficientNet-B0.
+It is slightly smaller than model EfficientNet-ex.
+We test it several times and the best test accuracy is higher than 80%, but not all the test accuracies are higher than 80%.

 Some basic settings:
 batch size: 128, number of epochs: 70, learning rate: (1-25: 0.07, 26-50: 0.007, 51-65: 0.0007, 66-70: 0.00007), GPU: two GTX 1080 Ti GPUs